jbcodeforce/java-studies/docs/microprofile.md

         }
     ```

-    @Liveness annotation is used to assess if the microservice is running
+The `@Liveness` annotation is used to assess if the microservice is running.

+The `@Readiness` annotation indicates that this particular bean is a readiness health check procedure.
+By pairing this annotation with the ApplicationScoped context from the Contexts and Dependency Injections API, the bean is discovered automatically when the `http://<>/health` endpoint receives a request

 * **Metrics** delivers details about the microservices runtime behavior by providing a unified way for MicroProfile servers to export monitoring data to management agents.
 Metrics also provides a common Java API for exposing their telemetry data.
 Metrics serves to pinpoint issues, providing long-term trend data for capacity planning, and pro-active discovery of issues (e.g. disk usage growing without bounds) via a simple to use RESTful API.
 Metrics can also help scheduling-systems decide when to scale the application to run on more or fewer machines.